 - Right angle ruler

 - MDF – Medium Density Fiberboard (or other suitable wood of your choice)

-- Acoustic caulk (Green Glue is one of the most popular choices but there are other good brands)
+- Acoustic caulk (Green Glue is popular but there are good alternatives available)

 - Caulking gun